khimo/khimo.github.io/bli-guides/bli-remote-support-specialist.md

 </div>
 <br>

-Clicking at "**invite**", it's possible to set the email of the remote specialist you want to invite.
+By clicking at "**invite**" you can send the invitation email to the remote specialist.

 <div class="text-center">
   <img src="pictures/bli-remote-support-specialist/web-invitation-2.png" class="img-fluid" alt="Remote support specialist invitation"/>